Worst job interview

 ME: It's Jim.
 Or James, if you want.

-ME: Uh, no I definitely did reply.
-We confirmed the date, time and everything for this interview.
+ME: Uh...
+I definitely did reply.
+We confirmed the date, time and everything for this interview?

-ME, THINKING: I've got the email to prove it!
-Also, if you weren't expecting me, why is my CV right there on your desk?
-Or do you think I'd fucking come here for shits and giggles?
-I travelled some 4 hours for this and I have to do the same just to get home again!
+I'm actually a bit pissed.
+I've got emails to prove everything I just said.
+Besides, if this guy wasn't expecting me, why was my CV right under Tim's on his desk?
+Or does he think I'd come here for shits and giggles?
+I mean, I've spent 4 fucking hours just to get to Melbourne, and it'll take me another 4 to get home again!

-He goes on to talk about how I've completed a few single-year teaching contracts.
-He asks me why.
-I tell him that it's common for ESL teachers to do a year here and there in different countries.
-People who set out to see the world don't tend to stay in one place for long.
+He then makes a comment about how I've done multiple short teaching contracts.
+He asks why.
+I tell him that it's very common for ESL teachers to do a year here and there in different countries.
+People who set out to see the world on someone else's dime don't tend to stay in one place for long.
+In fact, we're notorious for it.
 He argues that it isn't the norm.
-It is, though, and he's talking out of his arse.
+Bullshit.
+It absolutely is the norm.
 Eventually...

 INTERVIEWER: So, I see you’re currently doing your TAE certificate?